-To avoid any actual or perceived conflicts of interest with our Manager, we expect our board of directors to adopt a policy providing that an investment in any security structured or managed by our Manager, and any sale of our assets to our Manager and its affiliates or any entity managed by our Manager and its affiliates, will comply with all applicable law and the compliance policies of Angelo, Gordon and our Manager.
-Our independent directors expect to establish in advance parameters within which our Manager and its affiliates may act as our counterparty and provide broker, dealer and lending services to us in order to enable transactions to occur in an orderly and timely manner.
+To avoid any actual or perceived conflicts of interest with our Manager, our board of directors has approved investment guidelines and policies providing that an investment in any security structured or managed by our Manager, and any sale of our assets to our Manager and its affiliates or any entity managed by our Manager and its affiliates, will comply with all applicable law and the compliance policies of Angelo, Gordon and our Manager.
+Our independent directors have approved parameters within which our Manager and its affiliates may act as our counterparty and provide broker, dealer and lending services to us in order to enable transactions to occur in an orderly and timely manner.
 Angelo, Gordon and/or our Manager may in the future change then-existing, or adopt additional, conflicts of interest resolution policies and procedures.
-Our independent directors will periodically review our Manager's and Angelo, Gordon's compliance with these conflicts of interest provisions.
+Our independent directors periodically review our Manager's and Angelo, Gordon's compliance with these conflicts of interest provisions.

-We also expect our board of directors to adopt a policy regarding the approval of any "related person transaction," which is any transaction or series of transactions in which we or any of our subsidiaries is or are to be a participant, the amount involved exceeds \$120,000, and a "related person" (as defined under SEC rules) has a direct or indirect material interest.
-Under the policy, a related person would need to promptly disclose to our Secretary any related person transaction and all material facts about the transaction.
-Our Secretary would then assess and promptly communicate that information to the Audit Committee of our board of directors.
+Our board of directors is also expected to adopt a policy regarding the approval of any "related person transaction," which is any transaction or series of transactions in which we or any of our subsidiaries is or are to be a participant, the amount involved exceeds \$120,000, and a "related person" (as defined under SEC rules) has a direct or indirect material interest.
+Under the policy, a related person would need to promptly disclose to our Secretary or Assistant Secretary any related person transaction and all material facts about the transaction.
+Our Secretary or Assistant Secretary would then assess and promptly communicate that information to the audit committee of our board of directors.
 Based on its consideration of all of the relevant facts and circumstances, this committee will decide whether or not to approve such transaction and will generally approve only those transactions that do not create a conflict of interest.
 If we become aware of an existing related person transaction that has not been pre-approved under this policy, the transaction will be referred to this committee which will evaluate all options available, including ratification, revision or termination of such transaction.
 Our policy requires any director who may be interested in a related person transaction to recuse himself or herself from any consideration of such related person transaction.
+No related person transactions have occurred since the completion of our IPO, and no such transactions will be considered or approved until this policy is adopted by our board of directors.
 See "Business-Conflicts of Interest."